List of New Girl characters: Jessica Day

-Jessica Christopher "Jess" Day (Zooey Deschanel) is introduced as a bubbly, offbeat teacher in her early thirties who is originally from Portland, Oregon.
+Jessica Christopher Day (Zooey Deschanel) is introduced as a bubbly, offbeat teacher in her early thirties who is originally from Portland, Oregon.
 After the shocking discovery in the pilot episode that her live-in boyfriend, Spencer, is cheating on her, she moves into the guys' apartment where Nick, Schmidt, and Winston (or Coach in the Pilot episode) help her move on from her break-up, with the help of her childhood friend, Cece, a semi-successful model.
 From there, Jess embarks on a journey of self-discovery and growth as she navigates through a series of relationships and jobs.

 During season 1, Jess casually dated, the most memorable of those men being her music teacher co-worker Paul Genzlinger (Justin Long) and Russell Schiller (Dermot Mulroney), a divorced father of one of her students.
 In Season 2 of New Girl, Jess gets laid off from her teaching job and takes up part-time work while searching for a new teaching position.
 She ends up teaching creative writing in adult education.
 At first, she's not looking for anything serious and hooks up with Sam Sweeney (David Walton), who prefers open relationships.
 But things change when she discovers Sam is a successful pediatrician with a good heart, and she starts wanting something more serious.
 Eventually they begin dating, but their relationship is short-lived; in the episode "Cooler", she and Nick share a spontaneous kiss during a game of True American.
 Towards the end of Season 2, Jess lands a job as a substitute teacher at Coolidge Middle School.
 Eventually, she and Nick have sex in the episode "Virgins".
 They finally decide to become a couple in the Season 2 finale.
 In Season 3, She and Nick continue their relationship, but their life goals differ too much, and they spend more time arguing.
 They break up in the Season 3 episode "Mars Landing".
 In Season 4, she gets promoted to Vice Principal, but the job gets complicated when she starts dating a new science teacher named Ryan, and they face challenges due to a school policy against administrator-teacher relationships.
 They attempt a long-distance relationship when he moves home to England, but eventually break up.
 In Season 5, she starts dating Sam again.
 Towards the end of the season, Sam breaks up with Jess because he is in love with a friend from medical school, and he leads Jess to realize she still is navigating her feelings for Nick.
 In Season 6, Jess joins a singles group and begins dating Cece's ex, Robby, to avoid her feelings for Nick, who is dating former on-again/off-again roommate Reagan (Megan Fox).
 However, in the episode "The Hike", she and Robby learn that they share relatives in Massachusetts.
 They realize they are third cousins and end their relationship.
 Jess is promoted to principal.
 At the end of the season, she and Nick get back together after he breaks up with Reagan.